Barraba railway line

-The railway line crossed the Namoi River at Manilla over a large viaduct and crosses the Peel River just before Attunga.
+The railway line crossed the Namoi River at Manilla over a large viaduct and crossed the Peel River just before Attunga.
 Two Howe timber truss bridges, one over Borah Creek in Upper Manilla (575 km from Sydney Central) and the other over Oakey Creek between Manilla and Attunga (539 km), are heritage listed.

-In the 1970s, the Barraba line was served by the unique railmotor, CHP38 (also known as Creamy Kate).
+In the 1970s, the Barraba line was served by the unique railmotor, CHP38 (also known as the Creamy Kate).
 At that period, large quantities of asbestos was railed from Barraba in containers for export.

-The line is now open for only 6 km for use as grain wagon storage.
+The line was open for only 6 km for use as grain wagon storage.